fhx4850/pygrambot/README.md

 ## About the project <a name = "about"></a>

 Pytelegrambot is a python framework for creating telegram bots.
 The framework is completely asynchronous.
-The main idea of ​​this project is to make the architecture of telegram bots as structured, as possible and easy to use and understand.
+The main idea of this project is to make the architecture of telegram bots as structured, as possible and easy to use and understand.

 ## Getting Started <a name = "getting_started"></a>